StrangeBeeCorp/docs/docs/thehive/operations/cassandra-security.md

         }
     ```

-    Ensure to replace xxx.xxx.xxx.xxx with the appropriate Cassandra hostname or IP address.
+    Ensure to replace xxx.xxx.xxx.xxx with the appropriate Cassandra host name or IP address.

 ---